Anytime you use a pesticide you need to be cautious, especially when children and pets are around.

 I recommend using Kaput® Rat, Mouse & Vole Bait as the bait to use in the Vole Control Bait Station System because it is labeled for vole control in all states, and is the least toxic to non-target animals of any of the rodenticide baits.

-- For example, a 50 lb. dog would have to consume 4 to 8 ounces of other rodenticides to be lethal while it would have to consume 113.5 ounces of the Kaput product.
+- For example, a 50 lb. dog would have to consume 4 to 8 ounces of other rodenticides to be lethal while it would have to consume 113.5 ounces (a little over 7 lbs.) of the Kaput product.

 - The active ingredient in Kaput, Warfarin, is less likely to result in a "secondary kill", that is, another animal being poisoned from eating a vole poisoned with Kaput.
 Warfarin is metabolized in about 42 hours, meaning that the poison should no longer be active in the tissues.
 A vole may not even be dead before the active ingredient is out of its system.